List of Dennis the Menace (1959 TV series) episodes

 This is a list of episodes from the 1959–1963 United States television series Dennis the Menace.
 The series is based on the Hank Ketcham comic strip of the same name.

 The series ran for four seasons for a total of 146 episodes from October 4, 1959 to July 7, 1963.

+All of the episodes in this show are black-and-white.